Firefighters killed in Indiana plane collision

-(CNN)Two firefighters died when their light aircraft crashed into another plane at an Indiana airport Sunday afternoon, authorities say.
+(CNN)Two firefighters died when their light aircraft crashed into another plane at an Indiana airport, authorities say.

 Pilot Kyle Hibst and his passenger David Wittkamper were firefighters with the Pipe Creek Township Fire Department in Madison County, the Madison County Emergency Management Agency said.

-"A single-engine Cessna 150 collided on the ground this afternoon with a Cessna 525 CitationJet at Marion Municipal Airport in Marion, Indiana," the FAA said in a statement.
+"A single-engine Cessna 150 collided on the ground this afternoon with a Cessna 525 CitationJet at Marion Municipal Airport in Marion, Indiana," the FAA said in a statement about Monday afternoon's incident.

 "Preliminary information indicates that the Cessna 150 was attempting to take off about 5:09 ET when it struck the tail of the Citation, which had just landed.
 The Cessna 150 was carrying two people and the Citation had five aboard."